-Asian shares waver ahead of Trump-Xi meet at Osaka G-20
+World shares mixed ahead of Trump-Xi meet at G-20 summit

-BANGKOK (AP) — Shares were wavering in Asia on Monday as investors watched for movement in the China-U.S. trade dispute ahead of a meeting between Presidents Donald Trump and Xi Jinping planned for later this week in Osaka, Japan, at the Group of 20 summit.
+BANGKOK (AP) — Global shares were mixed on Monday as investors watched for movement in the China-U.S. trade dispute ahead of a meeting between Presidents Donald Trump and Xi Jinping planned for this week in Osaka, Japan, at the Group of 20 summit.

-The biggest uncertainty looming over the market remains the U.S. trade war with China.
-Stocks mostly have rallied since Trump said he planned to meet with Xi, though Wall Street finished its milestone-setting week on a downbeat note on Friday as a late flurry of selling nudged stocks lower and snapped a four-day winning streak.
+Oil prices rose as uncertainties over U.S. tensions with Iran mounted, with Secretary of State Mike Pompeo saying he wants to build a global coalition against Tehran.
+That followed a week when Washington pulled back from the brink of a military strike on Iran.

-On Friday, the U.S. announced it was blacklisting five Chinese organizations involved in supercomputing with military-related applications, citing national security as justification for denying its Asian geopolitical rival access to critical U.S. technology.
+In Asia, the biggest uncertainty looming over the market was the U.S. trade war with China.
+Stocks mostly have rallied since Trump said he planned to meet with Xi, though Wall Street finished a milestone-setting week on a downbeat note on Friday as a late flurry of selling nudged stocks lower and snapped a four-day winning streak.

-The move by the U.S. Commerce Department could complicate talks with Xi aimed at de-escalating the tariffs war between the world’s two biggest economies.
+Potentially complicating the talks with Xi, on Friday, the U.S. announced it was blacklisting five Chinese organizations involved in supercomputing with military-related applications, citing national security as justification for denying its Asian geopolitical rival access to critical U.S. technology.

 The five blacklisted organizations placed on the so-called Entity List include supercomputer maker Sugon, which is heavily dependent on U.S. suppliers including chipmakers Intel, Nvidia and Advanced Micro Devices.